The Nicholas Certo Speech, Language and Hearing Clinic

-The Speech, Language and Hearing Sciences (SLHS) Clinic at San Francisco State University was established more than 50 years ago.
+The Nicholas Certo Speech, Language and Hearing (SLH) Clinic at San Francisco State University was established more than 50 years ago.
 The SLHS Clinic is an educational and training facility for master's level clinicians preparing to enter the profession of speech-language therapy.
 Our services are open to the public.
 Graduate students provide screenings, diagnostic evaluations, and therapeutic services to infants, toddlers, children, adolescents, and adults with various disabilities of speech, language, and hearing.

 The goal of the SLHS Clinic faculty is to educate the speech-language pathologist of tomorrow.
-In addition, the SLHS Clinic provides individuals in the Bay Area with much-needed, high quality services at an affordable cost.
+In addition, the SLH Clinic provides individuals in the Bay Area with much-needed, high quality services at an affordable cost.
 Because we are a training facility, we are able to offer screenings, diagnostic evaluations, and speech and language therapy services at a reduced fee.
 These services are provided during the fall, spring, and summer semesters.

 All diagnostic and therapy services are offered by appointment and are performed under the direct supervision of state-licensed and American Speech-Language-Hearing Association (ASHA) certified faculty